IBPS PO vs IBPS CSA - Complete Comparison 2025

 Peak Position: Can reach General Manager (GM) level

-IBPS Clerk Career Path
+IBPS CSA Career Path

 Promotion Speed: Slower initially (8-10 years to Officer)